 Dr. Scott Williams of the Department of Management at Wright University refers to this as “reflecting.”
-Actually listen to what is being said, and then, instead of just repeating the information, paraphrase it back to the speaker, and also ask questions.
+Actually, listen to what is being said, and then, instead of just repeating the information, paraphrase it back to the speaker and ask questions.

 Wright notes these common objections to reflecting:

 Listening effectively requires a commitment of time and effort.
-Taking the time to develop and improve listening skills at work can improve the level of your communication, increase the quality of your relationships, and decrease the potential for misunderstandings and mishaps.
+Taking the time to develop and improve listening skills at work can improve your communication level, increase the quality of your relationships, and decrease the potential for misunderstandings and mishaps.